AgathokakologicalBit/TicTacToe-with-patterns/README.md

 * Builder - for creating board printers with custom settings
 * Decorator - printers extends boards functionality (adds ability to print them)
+* RAII - board manages dynamic memory for storing cells and frees it on destruction
 * ... - more will be implemented soon

 ## Do you have a good idea?